SaifAlmaliki/Image-Augmentation/README.md

-# image augmentation in deep learning
+# Image Augmentation in deep learning
 (ImageDataGenerator) is Keras deep learning library provides the ability to use data augmentation automatically when training a model.

 A range of techniques are supported, as well as pixel scaling methods.
 We will focus on five main types of data augmentation techniques for image data; specifically: